FadriPestalozzi/SolarSoundBytes/README.md

 ## create virtual python environment

-Separate local development environment from your global python environment to define specific packages and versions.
+It's good practice to create a separate development environment to prevent growing your global python environment into a cluttered mess.

 ```shell
 # navigate into the cloned project folder